-As a hockey player I am 100% up for a little competition, both in the rink and as a small business owner.
+As a hockey player, I am 100% up for a little competition, both in the rink and as a small business owner.

 Competition drives me to succeed on and off the ice.

 If I mention the word or reference “competition” in conversation with another business owner, I sometimes do not get the warmest reaction.
 I hear a lot of fellow entrepreneurs voice that their market is saturated or that it’s too late to get started because everything has already been done before.
-My response to that them is, “A little competition never hurt nobody!”
-No one can deliver content or provide a service like you can.
+My response to that is, “A little competition never hurt nobody!”
+No one can deliver content or provide a service as you can.

 Competition plays a crucial role in the development of a business and the creation of functional markets.